THE STORY SO FAR...

 Hailing from the quiet midland’s town of Northampton, Sarpa Salpa craft upbeat alternative bangers designed with the indie dancefloor in mind.
-Formed by Marcus Marooth (vocals/guitar) and George Neath (guitar/synth) in 2016 through a shared love of Foals, Tame Impala & Friendly Fires.
+Formed by Marcus Marooth (vocals/guitar) and George Neath (guitar/synth) through a shared love of Foals, Tame Impala & Friendly Fires.
 The pair quickly found Charlie Doe (drums) & Ethan Whitby (bass) to complete the line-up.

 Taking every opportunity to play live honing their skills the band had played well over 100 shows before their first break came in February 2019 in the form of single ‘Casanova’ being picked up by Steve Lamacq after seeing them perform live at an Independent Venue Week show at Bedford Esquires.
 Off the back of this, Lamacq played the track on his show on BBC 6 Music and the following week it was made BBC Introducing Radio 1 Track of the Week resulting in several plays on Radio 1 throughout the week.

 Whilst continuing their hectic live schedule and working full time jobs they set to work recording their debut EP ‘Say Something’.
 At this time Meg Amirghiasvand joined the band on synths helping them to further pursue their 80s inspired sound.
 The first track released from the EP was ‘Before It Goes Dark’ released in August 2019.
 This garnered additional plays on BBC Radio 1, BBC 6 Music, Radio X and was used on Made in Chelsea.
 The EP itself was released in January 2020 and was met with positive reviews, playlisted on Spotify’s Student Union and received particular support from BBC Radio 1’s Jack Saunders who chose the title track as his ‘Next Wave’ on the BBC Radio 1 Indie Show.